-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Heath, Ohio for its Annual Comprehensive Financial Report for the year ended December 31, 2020.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Heath, Ohio for its Annual Comprehensive Financial Report for the year ended December 31, 2021.
 The City has received this award each year since 1994.
 The GFOA awards a Certificate of Achievement for Excellence in Financial Reporting to those governmental entities that qualify.
 To be awarded a Certificate of Achievement, a governmental unit must prepare an easily readable and efficiently organized Annual Comprehensive Financial Report whose contents satisfy all program standards.
-The report must satisfy both generally accepted accounting principles (GAAP) and applicable legal requirements respective to the reporting entity.
+The report must satisfy both accounting principles generally accepted in the United States of America (GAAP) and applicable legal requirements respective to the reporting entity.
 A Certificate of Achievement is valid for a period of one year only.
 I believe this, our current report continues to conform to the high standards set by the GFOA for a Certificate of Achievement for Excellence in Financial Reporting and I am submitting it to GFOA.